 Regular mealtimes

 Your hormones are connected and driven by your body’s daily rhythms, so to support your hormones make sure to have regular mealtimes for breakfast, lunch and dinner.
-To give my body time to rest and digest, I eat my last meal of the day at least 3 hours before I go to bed, and am good about no snacking between meals (although I have found that a little protein snack of nuts about an hour before bed helps to not wake up starving in the middle of the night!).
+To give my body time to rest and digest, I eat my last meal of the day at least 3 hours before I go to bed, and am good about no snacking between meals (although I have found that a little protein snack of nuts about an hour before bed helps to not wake up hungry in the middle of the night!).

 Protein, Fats + Fiber

-Eating a well-balanced diet of clean protein, (good) fats, fiber, vegetables and fruits is something we all should already be doing.
+Eating a well-balanced diet of clean protein, (good) fats, fiber, vegetables and fruits is something we all should be doing already.
 But during my (peri)menopause transition I have found it helpful to focus specifically on protein, fats and fiber–to balance my adrenals and blood sugar, and help with muscle mass.
 While many Americans actually get too much protein in their diets, some women are not getting enough as we head into menopause.
-In The Ultimate (Peri)menopause Guide I give you specifics on how much to increase your protein and what are the best sources, as well as examples of good fats and high fiber foods.
+In my Ultimate (Peri)menopause Guide I give you specifics on how much to increase your protein and what are the best sources, as well as examples of good fats and high fiber foods.

-Watch the sugar, alcohol and processed foods
+Cut down on sugar, alcohol and processed foods

 I’m sorry to have to say it, but you really should cut these things out of your diet as much as possible.
 Take it from me, sugar and alcohol make the hot flashes worse, and can also be the culprits behind insomnia and weight gain.
 I know it’s hard to give up these ‘treats,’ but do your own experiment and see if it makes a difference to how you feel.
 It did for me!